jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/file-descriptors/index.rst

 File Descriptors
 ----------------

+.. jjj add link to eventfd, timerfd

-* Universal *handle* for everything that's got to do with I/O
+* Universal *handle* for everything that's got to do with I/O. You'd be surprised what fits under the "I/O" hat (:doc:`signals
+  </trainings/material/soup/linux/sysprog/signals/signalfd/index>`,
+  for example)
 * Not only files, but *any* kind of IO

   * Pipes